 The Arena at the Don Taft University Center is home to intercollegiate athletics and the NSU Sharks.
-The arena can seat over 4,000 people and also serves as an entertainment venue with concerts, performances, speakers, family shows, and more.
+The arena can seat about 4,500 people and also serves as an entertainment venue with concerts, performances, speakers, family shows, and more.
 The arena has three basketball courts, as well as team locker rooms, concession areas, and a "hall of fame" room.

 The center also houses the Flight Deck.
-This area is designed as a general hangout space for students where they can grab a bite to eat, get a drink, shoot some pool, and play darts.
-The Student Events and Activities Board (S.E.A.) also offers a programming schedule of events including comedians, bands, and more.
+This area is designed as a general hangout space for students where they can grab a bite to eat.